Illustrative instrumentation example

 HEKONE CAD engineering model

-Internal CAD model — developed as part of a patent-filed system design, illustrating detailed mechanical and system-level engineering.
+Internal CAD model, developed as part of a patent-filed system design.

 Dashboard example